abhinave333/ToDo-List/README.md

-A simple todo list that can create, edit and delete tasks.
+A todo list web app built using HTML, CSS, and JavaScript, making it lightweight and easy to use.
-Implemented using HTML, CSS and JavaScript.
+The app allows users to add, edit, and delete tasks as needed.